apache/spark/docs/mllib-ann.md

 # Demo and tests

-Usage of MLlib's ANN is demonstrated through the 'ANNDemo' demo program.
+Usage of MLlib's ANN is demonstrated through the "ANNDemo" demo program.
 The program generates three functions:

 * f2d: x -> y
 * f3d: (x,y) -> z
 * f4d: t -> (x,y,z)

-It will calculate an approximation of the target function, and show a graphical representation of the training set and the results after applying the testing set.
+It will calculate approximations of the target functions, and show a graphical representation of the training set and the results after applying the testing set.

-In addition, there are the following tests:
+In addition, there are the following automated tests:

 * "ANN learns XOR function": tests that the ANN can properly approximate an XOR function.
 * "Gradient of ANN": tests that the output of the ANN gradient is roughly equal to an